Is Santa Marta and Tayrona Safe in 2026? Latest Security Updates for Travelers

 • October 19 to November 2

-In this travel guide you will read everything you need to know to plan a visit to Tayrona National Park: what is the best time to travel, how to get there, prices, what are the best hotels and hostels in Tayrona National Park and beyond, what are the best hikes and which beaches are in Tayrona National Park.
+In this travel guide you will read everything you need to know to plan a visit to Tayrona National Park: what is the best time to travel, how to get there, prices, what are the best hotels and hostels in Tayrona National Park and beyond, what are the best hikes and the best beaches in Tayrona National Park.

 All about Tayrona National Park